JacoboCM/Ludus/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Course Information

+This project is part of the DAW (Desarrollo de Aplicaciones Web) course at CIFP César Manrique.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.